ursweiss/7-Segment-LED-Clock/README.md

 # 7-Segment LED Clock - PlatformIO Migration

 > **⚠️ Work in Progress**: This project is currently undergoing a complete refactoring from Arduino IDE to PlatformIO.
-The current codebase is functional but documentation and testing are ongoing.
+The current codebase is functional but some features, documentation and testing are ongoing, and it may still contains some bugs.
 For the stable original Arduino version, see the [v1.0.0 release tag](https://github.com/ursweiss/7-Segment-LED-Clock/releases/tag/v1.0.0).

 Arduino code for my beautiful 3D printed LED clock in a retro 7 segment display style.